CAMBI-tech/BciPy/README.md

 It is Brain-computer interface software written in Python.
 It can function as a standalone or you can take the tools you need and start coding your own system.

-It should, based on our dependancies, work on most recent operating systems, however it has only been verified on Windows (7 & 10) and Mac OSx (High Sierra & Mojave) at this time.
+It should, based on our dependencies, work on most recent operating systems, however it has only been verified on Windows (7 & 10) and Mac OSx (High Sierra & Mojave) at this time.
 It won't build as is on Linux.
 Some additional work will be needed to install WxPython and pylsl.

 ### Contributions Welcome!

 This is our first release.
 It is verified using LSL with DSI and gtec for the Calibration modes only at this time with both image and text stimuli.
-It comes with a fake data server to help you develop while mocking real time EEG acquistion.
+It comes with a fake data server to help you develop while mocking real time EEG acquisition.
 We are taking all suggestions at this time for additions, eventually we'll make a contributions wishlist.
 If you want to be added to the development team, reach out to us and we'll add you to the team slack.

 *Please cite us when using!*